 Some chronic diseases are more likely to affect those with a family history of the disorder.
 These include cancer, heart disease, diabetes and osteoporosis.
 Make sure you are fully aware of your complete family health history so you can share this crucial information with your doctor and other health professionals.
 This way you’ll both be able to take preventive steps or watch for early warning signs.

 Does health insurance cover chronic or critical illness?

-Get in touch with one of our expert consultants to make sure you and your family are covered for chronic disease.
+Get in touch with one of our expert consultants to make sure you and your family are covered for chronic disease with affordable health insurance.